 These gloves look the business with their dual red and black colourway and score of practical cold-water swimming specific features.
 Made from stretchy 2mm neoprene with a composition of 90% neoprene/10% nylon, these gloves should be super snug and flexible when on, allowing ample freedom of movement.

 They feature a slightly longer length than others mentioned, which aims to fit snugly over or under your wetsuit with the help of an adjustable Velcro strap, and avoid water ingress.
 The grippy, non-slip material on the palms should aid stability when manoeuvring into the water.

 - From £9.57

-These TWF gloves can be found on Amazon and are made from 2.5mm neoprene, whcih should be fine for cold water swimming from Spring to Summer-time.
+These TWF gloves can be found on Amazon and are made from 3mm neoprene, which should be fine for cold water swimming from spring to autumn-time.
 For added durability, TWF claim that the gloves are blindstiched and glued, which should also reduce water ingress.

 The soles of the palms are designed with a textured print to aid grip and safety.
 You can also buy these as a bundle with matching neoprene TWF swim socks.

 Amazon have 3mm Neoprene Wetsuit gloves from Slyzone, priced £13.99.
 220‘s Kate has tested these with some wild river swimming and was suitably impressed.
 The 3mm thickness kept our fingers toasty and the grippy soles helped us scramble across slippy rocks getting into the water.
 A win in terms of price and usability, and after fove months of use they are have shown no wear or tear.

 Mares Flexa Classic Gloves